-Nutrients are being obtained from the decomposing tree and other biota.
+Nutrients are being obtained almost entirely from the decomposing tree.

-Soil fertility:

-the ability of a soil to supply plant nutrient
+Soil fertility: the ability of a soil to supply plant nutrient

-Ecosystem fertility:

-the ability of an ecosystem to circulate lifesustaining nutrients to its component parts (?)
+Ecosystem fertility: the ability of an ecosystem to circulate life-sustaining nutrients to its component parts (?)

 (from 'Refertilising Scotland' presentation at 'Reforesting Scotland' meeting in Torridon Community Centre, September 2010)